 - Necrosis (tissue death)

-The following rare side effects have also been reported to the FDA:
+The following rare risks have also been reported to the FDA:

 - Severe allergic reaction (anaphylactic shock) that requires immediate emergency medical assistance